Creeslough explosion: Ten victims named by Gardai

 The investigation is being coordinated from an incident room at Milford Garda Station.

 James Monaghan and Leona Harper were students at Mulroy College.
-Staff and students in the Milford school have been rocked by their deaths.
+Staff and suddens in the Milford school have been rocked by their deaths.

 Catherine O’Donnell and Martina Martin were the mothers of two others students enrolled in the school.